eddast/T-427-WEPO/Assignment III/README.md

-# ChitChat: Your Gateway For Better IM Experience
+# ChitChat: Your Gateway For a Better IM Experience
 ChitChat is a small IM-messaging client developed for the course T-427-WEPO Web Programming by Darri Valgarðsson, Edda Steinunn Rúnarsdóttir and Sigurður Sturla Bjarnason.

 ## Installation and running ChitChat